DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Notes:

 - It is possible that calling ``begin`` will result in the module being in STA + softAP mode if the module was previously placed into AP mode.
-- If you notice strange behavior with DNS or other network functionality, check which mode your module is in (see ``WiFi.mode()`` in the `Generic Class Documentation <generic-class.rst#mode>`__).
+- If you notice strange behavior with DNS or other network functionality, check which mode your module is in (see ``WiFi.getMode()`` in the `Generic Class Documentation <generic-class.rst#mode>`__).

 Below is the syntax of another overload of ``begin`` with the all possible parameters:

 .. code:: cpp

-    WiFi.begin(ssid, password, channel, bssid, connect)
+    WiFi.begin(ssid, passphrase, channel, bssid, connect)

 Meaning of parameters is as follows:

 - ``ssid`` - a character string containing the SSID of Access Point we would like to connect to, may have up to 32 characters
-- ``password`` to the access point, a character string that should be minimum 8 characters long and not longer than 64 characters
+- ``passphrase`` to the access point, a character string that should be minimum 8 characters long and not longer than 64 characters
 - ``channel`` of AP, if we like to operate using specific channel, otherwise this parameter may be omitted
 - ``bssid`` - mac address of AP, this parameter is also optional
 - ``connect`` - a ``boolean`` parameter that if set to ``false``, will instruct module just to save the other parameters without actually establishing connection to the access point